Jackie264/keepalived_check/README.md

 *Sat Dec 7 update*

+**Optimized code**
+> Added checks and controls for NATMAPT to automatically enable NATMAP after switching between BACKUP and MASTER.

 **Optimized Features:**
 #### *1. Reduced Redundant Operations:*
 > The check_and_update function centralizes the configuration check and update process.
 UCI commands are executed only when changes are required.\